kawamataryo/sandbox-vue-qa-wolf/README.md

 # sandbox-vue-qa-wolf
-QA Wolfs test sample repository with Vue.js.
+QA Wolf test sample repository with Vue.js.
 The following two tests are run in QA Wolf.

 **1. show fullname**